belgattitude/php_excel_dev/README.md

 > ```
 >

+### Automated installation scripts

-Once done, you can either use one of the bash scripts below :
+You can either use one of the bash scripts below :

 | PHP  | Distribution    | Gist                                                                                                |
 | ---- | --------------- |--------------------------------------------------------------------------------------------------- |